Arun20Sb/Smart-Contract-/README.md

 - Charity Drives: Perfect for organizing charity campaigns or community fundraisers.
 - Creative Ventures: Artists, musicians, and creators can use this to gather support for their projects.

+Demo 📽️:
+- A screenshot of the deployed contract (on the Sepolia testnet) is provided inside :\

 Disclaimer ⚠️:
 This contract is for educational purposes only.
 Make sure to fully test and audit it before using it in a live environment.